 *Deadlines may be changed or extended as necessary.
 Please contact us if you have any questions about deadlines.

-A Move on When Ready applicant must submit the following items in order to be considered for admission:
+A dual enrollment applicant must submit the following items in order to be considered for admission:

 - Application for Admission